shy1132/shy1132/README.md

 full stack (html, css, js, node.js/bun, best at backend stuff)
 also do lua5.1 and luau(roblox)

-i work on random things a lot, i dont tend to have a "main" project, but i do have "big" projects
+i work on random things a lot, i dont really have a single "main" project at any given time
-i dont usually open source my code unless its a public service, or it runs on your computer
+i only really open source my code if its a public service or it runs on your computer

-i also like to do security research and reverse engineering private apis (if you can call it that)
+i like to mess with private apis, either for scraping purposes or security research

+if you want to know more about my endeavors, you can read my [blog](https://blog.shy.rocks)

-you can contact me by email: shy@shy.rocks
+you also can contact me at this email: shy@shy.rocks
-i probably will respond if you are nice
+i don't often check it though, and it's inbox is kind of flooded